inferno-framework/inferno-framework.github.io/docs/advanced-test-features/waiting-for-requests.md

 Some testing workflows required testing to pause until an incoming request is received.
 For example, the OAuth2 workflow used by the SMART App Launch IG involves redirecting the user to an authorization server, which then redirects the user back to the application that requested authorization.

-More generally, waits are used when a test requires the user to:
-* Attest that a requirement has been met
+More generally,
+Inferno execution must pause and listen for requests whenever an external action is needed, such as when the tester is asked to
-* Perform or confirm an action in the system under test
+* Perform an action in the system under test, e.g., authorize access in the workflow above,
-* Send a specific type of request to the Inferno session API
+* Send one or more requests to Inferno, e.g., send a request to an Inferno-hosted FHIR API, or

-In order to handle a workflow like this, Inferno must be able to handle the incoming request and associate it with a particular testing session.
-Inferno accomplishes this with the `wait` status and special routes for resuming tests.
+* Attest that a requirement has been met.

+When waiting, Inferno needs to know how to identify the session the incoming request is for and when to restart its own execution.
+Inferno

 ## Wait Method
 A test is instructed to wait for an incoming request using the